 - Three-lane launch ramp provides access to the lake.

-- A marina (513-523-1060) on the west side of the lake offers kayak launch ramp, boat rentals and fuel during the boating season.
+- A marina on the west side of the lake has a kayak launch ramp.
+Boat rentals (including kayaks, canoes, and pontoon rentals on a first come, first serve basis) and fuel are available during the boating season, (513) 523-1060.

-- Courtesy docks are also located across the lake at the Lodge.
+- Courtesy docks are located across the lake at the Lodge.

 Bridle Trails/Riding Arena